onehouseinc/trino/plugin/trino-hudi/src/test/resources/hudi-testing-data/hudi_multi_fg_pt_mor/README.md

 # When to use this table?
 - For test cases that require multiple filegroups in a partition
 - For test cases that require filegroups that have a log file
+- For test cases that require column stats index
+- For test cases that require partition stats index